ChrisMissal/Bender/README.md

 var deserializer = new Deserializer(new Options {...});
 ```

-#### Overriding de/serialization
+#### Overriding serialization

-To override de/serialization add a reader or writer:
+To override serialization add a reader or writer:

 ```csharp
 var serializer = Serializer.Create(x => x